SocialHub.AI

 How does this fit our OEM-and-dealer structure?

-National strategy runs centrally while dealer-level execution stays local — campaigns, offers, and reminders adapt per dealer, on top of your existing DMS.
+National strategy runs centrally while dealer-level execution stays local — campaigns, offers and reminders adapt per dealer via ERP/DMS API connectors, on top of your existing DMS.
 No rip-and-replace.

 Where does the data come from?

-The CDP unifies dealership service records, configurator and test-drive intent, and ownership lifecycle into one profile — focused on the dealer-and-service relationship, not vehicle telemetry.
+The CDP unifies dealership service records, configurator and test-drive intent, and ownership lifecycle into one owner profile (One ID); Zero-Copy Data Sources connect your warehouse without moving data — focused on the dealer-and-service relationship, not vehicle telemetry.

 What's the retention mechanism?